JMorocho23/Juans-Megaverse/README.md

 -   React (version 16.8 or higher)
 -   Axios (version 0.18 or higher)

-You can install these dependencies using npm or yarn.
-For example, to install React using npm, you can run the following command:
+You can install these dependencies using npm or yarn, you can run the following command:

 Copy code

-`npm install react`
+`npm install`

 Getting Started
 ---------------